jack1232/WebGPU-Step-By-Step/README.md

 47. 3D Klein Bottle Surface Chart: https://youtu.be/CslHSPqelNI
 48. 3D Wellenkugel Surface Chart: https://youtu.be/iVpY87AKOMI
 49. Create Two Cubes in a Single Scene: https://youtu.be/lLOQZravjFE
+50. Create multiple Cubes in a single Scene: https://youtu.be/b4QkRyzKPEU

 ### Live Demonstration
 [Live Demos](https://jack1232.github.io/webgpu00/) are produced by running the sample projects used in the WebGPU step-by-step video series.